Why a Trailing Dot in DNS Can Break Your Customers

 - A trailing dot is a behavior change, not a formatting tweak.

-- In containers, the resolver config is the customer's runtime decision.
-You don't own
+- In containers, you don't own